kliff9/kliff9/README.md

 -->

-- 👀 I’m interested in Blockhain development and Software
+- 👀 I’m interested in Software development
-- 🌱 I’m currently learning Solidity, Javascript(React.js, Node.js), Python
+- 🌱 I’m currently learning Solidity, Javascript(React.js, Web3.js Ether.js ), and Hardhat
 - 💼 I’m looking to intern/work in software development and/or blockchain development
 - ⚡ Fun fact: Programming is acctually fun
 - 📫 How to reach me ... twitter: @SilverKliff Github: @kliff9